 “‘The Institute’ for the industry, that’s what we are creating.
 Nothing short of that will satisfy us,” says CP Gurnani, Managing Director & CEO, Tech Mahindra.

-Related Posts: Engineering careers, Spark the rise, Multinational, Career News, Company Careers, Mahindra group
+Related Posts: Spark the rise, Engineering careers, Company Careers, Career News, Multinational, Mahindra group